-G. Addition to S Corporation Income Due to Claiming Pass-through Credits
+G(b).
+Addition to S Corporation Income Due to Claiming Pass-through Credit for Agricultural Water Conservation System (Credit 312)

-If you are making the small business election, do not make the addition here, make it on the 140-SBI tax return.
+If you are making the small business election and this addition is directly related to small business income reported on Form 140-SBI, do not report the addition on Form 140, enter the addition on Form 140-SBI.